From iPi Docs

 Multiple GPUs in iPi Mocap Studio

-With Pro Edition, you can use multiple GPUs to speed up tracking.
-You should be aware of the following limitations:
+You can use multiple GPUs to speed up tracking with the following limitations:

 - You can use only 1, 2 or 4 GPUs inside one PC.
 Other configurations (for example, 3 GPUs) are not supported.

 - Dual-GPU video cards like NVIDIA GTX 690 work in iPi Mocap Studio in the same way as 2 separate GPUs.
 The same instructions are applicable to such cards.

 - For best efficiency, all GPUs must be of approximately the same performance. iPi Mocap Studio cannot balance load for multiple GPUs with different performance levels, so mixing low-end and high-end GPUs will result in very poor performance.

 - Due to synchronization overhead, performance scaling is not linear.
 Performance gain diminishes with the number of GPUs.
 Using second identical GPU will speed up tracking approximately by a factor of 1.6 (instead of factor of 2, as one might expect).